-Arcadia is a charitable fund, supporting charities and scholarly institutions that preserve cultural heritage and the environment.
-We also give grants that promote open access to information.
-Since 2002, Arcadia has awarded more than $326 million to projects around the world.
+Arcadia is a charitable fund of Peter Baldwin and Lisbet Rausing.
+It supports charities and scholarly institutions that preserve cultural heritage and the environment.
+Arcadia also supports projects that promote open access and all of its awards are granted on the condition that any materials produced are made available for free online.
+Since 2002, Arcadia has awarded more than $440 million to projects around the world.

 Preserving endangered culture